mpv-player/mpv/DOCS/man/en/options.rst

     --heartbeat-cmd="gnome-screensaver-command -p" file``

 --help
-    Show short summary of options and key bindings.
+    Show short summary of options.

 --hr-mp3-seek
     Only affects the internal ``audio`` demuxer, which is not used by default